-- A. Helmets shall meet minimum rating specifications (SNELL 2005, SFI, FIA or newer) per list on document "APBA Driver Helmets Accepted for Competition and Vintage".
-Document location: APBA Resources webpage. - 1) The upper fifty percent (50%) of the helmet must be a single color of the following: yellow or fluorescent (high visibility) yellow or lime green or orange or international orange or fluorescent red.
+- A. Helmets shall meet minimum rating specifications (SNELL 2010, SFI, FIA or newer) per list on document "APBA Driver Helmets Accepted for Competition and Vintage".
+Document location: APBA Resources webpage. - The upper fifty percent (50%) of the helmet must be a single color of the following: yellow or fluorescent (high visibility) yellow or lime green or orange or international orange or fluorescent red.
 Competitors may put writing or artwork in an area across the front to the helmet directly above the opening.
 This area is not to exceed 8" wide x 2" high.

-- 2) Half-shell and 3/4 type helmets are not allowed. - 3) No image recording devices may be attached to helmets. - Empirical data is showing that when the camera does not disengage immediately upon water impact it can lead to a neck injury.
+- 2) Half-shell and 3/4 type helmets are not allowed. - 3) No image recording devices may be attached to helmets. - a) Empirical data is showing that when the camera does not disengage immediately upon water impact it can lead to a neck injury.
 The camera acts as a keel and creates drag using the neck as the fulcrum. - B. Life jackets: All racing life jackets must be constructed in compliance with the "APBA Life Jacket Basic Manufacturing Specifications" dated March 1, 2013.
-Copies are available from APBA National Headquarters. - 1) All racing life jackets must have a permanent affixed (sewn in) manufacturer's label indicating: - a) The date of manufacture or the date of recertification. - b) The manufacturer's or recertifier's company name. - c) The type category (A, A-100, B or C) - "A" For use in an open cockpit and by an unrestrained occupant.
-Maximum boat speed is less than 100 mph. - "A-100" For use in an open cockpit and by an unrestrained occupant.
+Copies are available from APBA National Headquarters. - 1) All racing life jackets must have a permanent affixed (sewn in) manufacturer's label indicating: - a) The date of manufacture or the date of recertification. - b) The manufacturer's or re-certifier's company name. - c) The type category (A, A-100, B or C)

+"A" For use in an open cockpit and by an unrestrained occupant.
+Maximum boat speed is less than 100 mph.

+- "A-100" For use in an open cockpit and by an unrestrained occupant.
 Maximum boat speed is 100 mph or greater.
-A-100 may also be used where A is required. - "B" For use by a restrained occupant of a cockpit, not necessarily employing supplemental life support equipment needing life jacket accommodations. - For use by a restrained occupant of a cockpit, that employs supplemental life support equipment. - Color Requirements: All life jackets shall have at least 70% of the upper surfaces above the waist, both front and back, international orange or yellow in color. - The Drag category is exempt from any color requirements.
+A-100 may also be used where A is required. - "B" For use by a restrained occupant of a cockpit, not necessarily employing supplemental life support equipment needing life jacket accommodations.

+"C" For use by a restrained occupant of a cockpit, that employs supplemental life support equipment.

+- d) Color Requirements: All life jackets shall have at least 70% of the upper surfaces above the waist, both front and back, international orange or yellow in color. - e) The Drag category is exempt from any color requirements. - f) Every driver shall demonstrate that his life jacket will function properly when requested by the referee.